TheDarkCode/AngularAzureSearch/README.md

         3. Sample CRUD operations for documents that are partitioned across DocDB collections via Web API.
         4. Dynamic routing, pagination of DocDB calls, data grids with sorting/filtering/search, and a sample page templates (with parallax) for WebRole.
         5. Expanded DataIndexer with async I/O for bulk importing documents to DocDB.
 Dynamic index creation from input JSON schema with configurable option definitions (sortable/filterable, etc based on variable type - ex: string, geojson).
-        6. SignalR sample code in WebAPi project for showing real-time updates.
+        6. External Login Providers (Facebook / Twitter) and 2-factor authentication support (SendGrid/Twilio) via Web API.
-        7. External Login Providers (Facebook / Twitter) and 2-factor authentication support (SendGrid/Twilio) via Web API.
+        7. MobileApp integration of Push Notifications via Azure Mobile Services, use of cordova plugins such as camera and gps, and rebuild utilizing a cross between dlFramework/WebRole and Ionic Framework.

 ######Current To Do List:
         Mapping Module Additions ::